joes0451/ADB_Util/ReadMe.txt

     so you have to wait till it re-connects and do "Home->Select Device".

 Logcat:
-    For Logcat you can choose to just view log output from the running Process Id, there can be a delay before it starts sending output.
-    Normally with logcat you let it run until it slows down, and then you can start your Process.
+    This lets you see all the logcat output.

     You can edit the "logcat_filter" property in config.properties which will help to block the output of the selected tags.

     All warning and error messages are color highlighted in the output.

-    You can choose 'Logcat->Select Package' to select a running process for using Logcat with the Process Id.
+PID Logcat:
+    This lets you see just the log output from the running Process Id.

+    To enable, go into config.properties and set 'use_pid_logcat' to "true".

+    It needs the package name of the application for the Process Id, so you first need to start the app and select 'Logcat->Select Package' and select the package name.
+    This saves it so it can later be matched when you start logcat.

+Refresh:
+    Refreshes any changes made to config.properties.

 File Browser:
     When selecting a directory, other than for Submit, you can either